Yvonne Chapman (politician): Retirement and death

+Chapman died in the City of Moreton Bay on 27 October 2024, at the age of 84.

 Legacy

-Yvonne Chapman was the first woman to hold a Cabinet position in the Queensland Parliament, and was the first and last Mayor of Pine Rivers Shire (previous leaders of the Council were known as the Shire Chairman).
+Chapman was the first woman to hold a Cabinet position in the Queensland Parliament, and was the first and last Mayor of Pine Rivers Shire (previous leaders of the council were known as the Shire Chairman).
 Chapman established herself as a conservative persona, maintaining Pine Rivers to be a 'clean' shire.
-She disallowed the operation of adult-orientated stores and businesses, and once suggested the removal of doors from men's public toilets, for fear of sexual activity taking place at night.